Why You Still Need Travel Insurance, Even with Flexible Cancellation Policies

 Most travel suppliers are still hesitant to shell out to make you whole after you’ve consumed half or more of your trip.
 If that’s a possibility for you (and pro tip: it is for most travelers who have major trip issues), then it’s absolutely in your best interest to buy travel insurance to help protect your travels.

-In addition, the Trip Interruption coverage in Generali’s plans can help reimburse you for an emergency flight home or other travel arrangements if you have to interrupt your trip for a covered reason.
+In addition, the Trip Interruption coverage in Generali’s plans can help reimburse you for an emergency flight home or unused prepaid travel arrangements if you have to interrupt your trip for a covered reason, such as being diagnosed with COVID-19...

 Also read: Trip Interruptions Can Be Quite Expensive